cran/R62S3/README.md

   })
 ````

+### distr6 Use-Case

+To see `R62S3` in action, check out the [distr6](https://CRAN.R-project.org/package=distr6) package (Sonabend and Kiraly, 2019).
+In `distr6` we use the `R62Fun` functions in our `zzz.R` file to generate S3 methods from specified R6 classes.
+This package also demonstrates how to document these functions.

 ## Installation

-For a stable release, install from CRAN
+Install from CRAN with
 ````R
 install.packages("R62S3")
 ````

-Or install the latest build from GitHub with
+Or the latest stable build from GitHub with

 ````R
 remotes::install_github("RaphaelS1/R62S3")